amolyker/git-github-aw/README.md

 # git-github-aw
 Learning git and github
-This is for learning purpose
+This is for learning purpose.

+Update